Pohela Boishakh: Vikramaditya origin theory

-Some historians attribute the Bengali calendar to the 7th-century Indian king Shashanka.
+Some historians attribute the Bengali calendar to the 7th-century Gauda king Shashanka.
 The term Bangabda (Bangla year) is found too in two Shiva temples many centuries older than Akbar era, suggesting that Bengali calendar existed before Akbar's time.
 Various dynasties whose territories extended into Bengal, prior to the 13th-century, used the Vikrami calendar.
 Buddhist texts and inscriptions created in the Pala Empire era mention "Vikrama" and the months such as Ashvin, a system found in Sanskrit texts elsewhere in ancient and medieval Indian subcontinent.

 In rural Bengali communities of India, the Bengali calendar is credited to "Bikromaditto", like many other parts of India and Nepal.
 However, unlike these regions where it starts in 57 BCE, the Bengali calendar starts from 593 CE suggesting that the starting reference year was adjusted at some point.

 Contemporary usage

 In Bangladesh however, the old Bengali calendar was modified in 1966 by a committee headed by Muhammad Shahidullah, making the first five months 31 days long, rest 30 days each, with the month of Falgun adjusted to 31 days in every leap year.
 This was officially adopted by Bangladesh in 1987.
 Since then, the national calendar starts with and the new year festival always falls on 14 April in Bangladesh.
 In 2018–19, the calendar was amended again, with Falgun now lasting 29 days in regular years and to 30 days in leap ones, in an effort to more align with Western use of the Gregorian calendar.
 However, the date of the celebration, 14 April, was retained.

 The Bengali calendar in India remains tied to the Hindu calendar system and is used to set the various Bengali Hindu festivals.
 For Bengalis of West Bengal and other Indian states, the festival falls either on 14 or 15 April every year.
 The current Bengali calendar in use in the Indian states is based on the Sanskrit text Surya Siddhanta.
 It retains the historic Sanskrit names of the months, with the first month as Baishakh.